-- 4.41 As noted earlier within this report, the DMRB has a specific section on assessing the impacts of road projects on designated sites, and has been the standard source of guidance for considering traffic generated air quality impacts.
-The Institute of Air Quality Management has very recently published new guidance in June 2019 entitled 'A Guide to the Assessment of Air Quality Impacts on Designated Nature Conservation Sites'. - This new guidance contains detailed and relevant advice in relation to the assessment of traffic generated air quality impacts, which accords with the principles used to model traffic increases and air quality changes for the Mid Sussex Site Allocations DPD.
-The guidance highlights the 1% threshold as a widely used threshold, below which fluctuations are not likely to be discernible from background fluctuations/measurements, and above which a need for further assessment is identified but does not automatically imply damage will occur. - 4.43 This new guidance will be reviewed in greater detail to inform the next iteration of this HRA to ensure that the approach is compliant.
-Some details in relation to transects used and modelling calculations will be checked by Wood consultants.
+- 4.42 As noted earlier within this report, the DMRB has a specific section on assessing the impacts of road projects on designated sites, and has been the standard source of guidance for considering traffic generated air quality impacts.
+The Institute of Air Quality Management published guidance in June 2019 entitled 'A Guide to the Assessment of Air Quality Impacts on Designated Nature Conservation Sites'. - 4.43 This new guidance contains detailed and relevant advice in relation to the assessment of traffic generated air quality impacts, which accords with the principles used to model traffic increases and air quality changes for the Mid Sussex Site Allocations DPD.
+The guidance highlights the 1% threshold as a widely used threshold, below which fluctuations are not likely to be discernible from background fluctuations/measurements, and above which a need for further assessment is identified but does not automatically imply damage will occur.